LunabaLeeris/TweetSentimentAnalysis/README.md

 # TweetSentimentAnalysis
-A machine learning model that predicts the emotion associated with a tweet. (joy, love, anger, and surprise).
+A machine learning model that predicts the emotion associated with a tweet. (joy, love, anger, fear, and surprise).

 # Methodology
 -This model make use of Support Vector Machines and uses Sequential Minimal Optimization (SMO) as the algorithm of choice.